Abdiabera/Cs450Umass/README.md

 ## About Me

-I am currently a senior at UMass Boston, majoring in Computer Science.
+I am currently a graduate student at UMass Boston, majoring in Computer Science.
 My academic interests include the theory and implementation of programming languages, distributed systems, and the design of secure, user-friendly web applications.
 Through my coursework and personal projects, I have developed skills in Python, Java, JavaScript, web frameworks, database systems, and cloud technologies.
 I enjoy tackling challenging problems and turning ideas into working software that can be used and improved by others.

 This portfolio highlights five key projects which demonstrate my growth as a developer and my ability to apply academic knowledge to real-world problems.